-The Nomination Committee held a meeting on 28 March 2018 and among other things, reviewed the structure, size and composition of the Board, assessed the independence of the INEDs and recommended to the Board for consideration the re-appointment of the retiring Directors at the forthcoming annual general meeting of the Company ("AGM").
+The Nomination Committee held a meeting on 29 March 2019 and among other things, reviewed the structure, size and composition of the Board, assessed the independence of the INEDs and recommended to the Board for consideration the re-appointment of the retiring Directors at the forthcoming annual general meeting of the Company ("AGM").
+Details of re-appointments were set out in the circulars of the Company dated 30 April 2019.

-The attendance of each Director in the capacity of a member of the Nomination Committee at its meeting during the Period and up to the date of this annual report is as follows:
+The attendance of each Director in the capacity of a member of the Nomination Committee at its meeting during the year ended 31 December 2018 and up to the date of this annual report is as follows:

 Name of Directors No. of Attendance/ No. of Meeting

-Ms. Li Xueling, Sharlene 1/1
+Ms. Li Xueling, Sharlene 2/2

-Mr. Yang Xinping 1/1
+Mr. Yang Xinping 2/2

-Ms. Chan Bee Leng 1/1
+Ms. Chan Bee Leng 2/2

-Mr. Ooi Soo Liat 1/1
+Mr. Ooi Soo Liat 2/2